 So by undervolting the CPU and adding a cooling pad, my CPU is running around 15-20°C cooler.
 No more throttling and hopefully a CPU that will last longer.
 I haven’t seen the GPU go over 70°C so I am not worried about that one.

 The Gigabyte Aero 15X v8 has been the machine I hoped it would be when I bought it and I hope that it will last me years to come.
 If any other issues show up, I will create another post about it.
-If there is anything that is unclear, don’t be afraid to send me an email.
+If there is anything that is unclear, don’t be afraid to send me an email or leave a comment.